 The Policies of the Action Plan are informed by the Council's core objectives for Central Swindon.
-These are translated into development principles and enshrined within the Development Strategy (Part I of the Plan).
-The Development Strategy is amplified by area based policies (Part II of the Plan), which provide a detailed policy framework to deliver existing development opportunities, supplemented by more strategic guidance to deliver Swindon's longer-term aspirations for Central Swindon.
+These are translated into development principles and enshrined within the Development Strategy.
+The overarching spatial policies, together with the area based policies, set the parameters within which new development schemes must come forward and provide a detailed policy framework to deliver existing development opportunities as well as Swindon's longer-term aspirations for Central Swindon.